 This enhancement is applicable to defined contribution, defined benefit and hybrid pensions.

 It can also be combined with other lifetime allowance protections to create significant tax savings.

 So what’s the next step?

-If you’re concerned your finances are not properly set up for your ideal future, get in touch.
+If you’re concerned your finances are not properly set up for your ideal future, and need help with your investment management get in touch.